-Following are four common KPIs that marketers use to evaluate email marketing performance based on different objectives to help you get started.
+Following are some common KPIs that marketers use to evaluate email marketing performance based on different objectives to help you get started.

 Open rate is most useful to evaluate subscriber engagement.
 Are people actually opening your email messages and engaging with your brand by doing so?
 If not, then you need to review your message subject lines and the name used in the “From” field that recipients see in their email inboxes.
 Do some testing and see which messages and sender names generate the most opens.

 Bottom-line, if people aren’t opening your messages, one of two things is happening.
 Either your messages aren’t being delivered to them or they’re ignoring your messages.

 To calculate open rate for your email marketing, you need the following data:

 - Number of those messages that were opened by recipients

 You should be able to get this data from your email marketing tool.
 Once you have the data, you can calculate the open rate by dividing the number of messages opened by the number of messages sent.
 The result is the percentage of messages that you sent which were opened.

 What’s considered a good open rate?
 That varies by industry, so rather than trying to hit some elusive percentage, focus on improving your open rate over time instead.

 The clickthrough rate is important for two reasons.
 First, it tells you whether or not people are engaging with your message and brand beyond simply opening the message.
 You gain deeper insights when you can track the percentage of people who opened your message and clicked on the links inside of it.